Columbus Workers Comp Attorneys Answer FAQs

 The Columbus workers compensation attorneys at Larrimer & Larrimer, LLC live and breathe workers compensation.
 We have helped countless clients maximize their benefits and obtain the workers comp they deserve for their on the job injuries.
 Every case is different.
 However, our Columbus workers comp attorneys hear simliar questions from almost every client.
 To provide you with important information before you fill out your paperwork, go to a hearing or come in for a free consultation with us, we drafted answers to these frequently asked workers comp questions below.

 If you need further assistance, then please do not hesitate to contact a Columbus workers compensation lawyer at our office.
-We serve clients throughout the state of Ohio including Columbus, Zanesville, Shadyside, Newark, Portsmouth and Lima.
+We serve clients throughout the state of Ohio including Columbus, Zanesville, Shadyside, Newarkand Portsmouth.
 Call Today.

 Ohio Workers Comp Questions

 - I Was Injured At Work.
 What Should I Do?